Oosquai/SavheimIII/BepInEx/plugins/VahlheimRAFT/README.md

+##

+Sadly <https://valheim.thunderstore.io/package/Mechanik/ValheimRAFT/1.4.9/> messed up with the original mod structure which smashed the ingame description.
+So we decided to reupload this mod again.

+**Please check original link for updates as we dont want to maintain this package!**

+Readme from Mechanik below:

+---

 ### From NexusTransfer Team
 THIS IS A REUPLOAD FROM NEXUSMODS WITH PERMISSION FROM SARCEN FOR UPLOAD.
 FULL CREDIT FOR THE MOD GOES TO THEM.
 LINK TO THE NEXUSMODS PAGE IS INCLUDED BELOW. https://www.nexusmods.com/valheim/mods/1136?tab=files